Linus Åström, Latitude 64:

 University students straightened out question marks

-Emma Norrfors, business developer at LTU Business, had heard about the challenges and got in touch with a proposal that immediately caught the interest of Linus and production manager Robert Lundqvist.
+Emma Norrfors, business coach in university/business matchmaking, had heard about the challenges and got in touch with a proposal that immediately caught the interest of Linus and production manager Robert Lundqvist.

 – I asked Robert if they had considered letting students from Luleå University of Technology contribute to their business development.
 Prospective engineers could provide new perspectives in a case project as part of their course.